chillydesign/sgris21/README.md

-# Wordpress theme for Chalet Agate
+# Wordpress theme for Stefano Gris

-Wordpress theme for Chalet Agate
+Wordpress theme for Stefano Gris